 A little closer to Newcastle lies the Glenrock State Conservation Area which is home to over 34km of trails.
-With everything from beginner friendly, smooth and flowing fire trails, short punchy climbs and technical single tracks, it’s no surprise that Glenrock is considered the home of mountain biking in Newcastle.
+With everything from beginner friendly, smooth and flowing fire trails, short, punchy climbs and technical single track, it's no surprise that Glenrock is considered the home of mountain biking in Newcastle.

-Highlights of the park include a 12km XC (cross-country) hard packed single track loop which boasts amazing rainforest scenery and frequently hosts races.
-The course itself is suitable for beginners however it increases in difficulty the more speed you throw into the mix.
-The Monkey-Face DH (downhill) track is one of the wildest in the country and is recommended for advanced riders only.
-Featuring a solid mix of technical, and fast flowing sections over its 3km length, this trail is sure to whet the appetite of gravity focused riders.
+Highlights of the park include a 12km XC (cross-country) hard packed singletrack loop which boasts amazing rainforest scenery and frequently hosts races.
+The course itself is suitable for beginners; however, it increases in difficulty with more speed thrown into the mix.
+The Monkey-Face DH (downhill) track is one of the wildest in the country and recommended only for advanced riders.
+Featuring a solid mix of technical, and fast flowing sections over its 3 km length, it's sure to whet the appetite of gravity focused riders.